×

 Cost: $285

 Prerequisite: Dogs must be between 6 months and 2 years at the start date of class.
-If your dog is 2 years or older, we recommend the Life Skills class.
+If your dog is 2 years or older, we recommend the Basic Manners class.

 Total students: 6